-Criteria JORC Code explanation Commentary Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
+Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
-In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
+In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 metre samples from which 3 kilogram was pulverised to produce a 30 gram charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
-Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information.
-Three primary sampling techniques are utilised, geophysical gamma logging, geochemical assaying and specific gravity by pycnometry testing, all of which are set as 1 metre intervals.
+Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information.
+Three primary sampling techniques are utilised, geophysical gamma logging, geochemical assaying and specific gravity by pycnometry testing, all of which are set as one metre intervals.
 During the drilling phase a down hole geophysics gamma sonde is deployed during both the inrod and openhole drill runs (where possible according to ground conditions).
-Geophysical sampling is recorded every 0.05 metre and composited into 1 metre intervals and provides an equivalent U3O8 result (referred to as eU3O8).
+Geophysical sampling is recorded every 0.05 metre and composited into one metre intervals and provides an equivalent U3O8 result (referred to as eU3O8).
 The gamma sonde undertakes a daily calibration test against a standard source, and also undertakes a yearly calibration to verify the dead-time and K-Factor conversion variables used to convert observed and true gamma counts into an eU3O8 reading.
 All downhole geophysical tools are run down a verification drillhole (R3PD13) and a technical report produced monthly.
-The selection of samples for geochemical assaying is initially defined by the results from the down hole geophysics were unable to reach and no gamma data was obtained the entire interval is selected for assay.
+The selection of samples for geochemical assaying is initially defined by the results from the down hole geophysics one metre eU3O8 composites.
+Intervals that have gamma results above 0.08 %eU3O8 are automatically assigned for assaying, plus the two samples above and below the triggered interval.
+In zones where the down hole geophysics were unable to reach and no gamma data was obtained the entire interval is selected for assay.
 The current suite of geochemical analyses consists of 48 major and trace elements which is analysed by ICPMS and ICPOES.
 All elements are reported in parts per million (ppm), except for U, which is reported as the weight percent oxide U3O8.
+Every tenth sample is also assigned for specific gravity testing, and is conducted on the pulverised material by gas pycnometer at the analytical laboratory.